AliceO2Group/WebUi/QualityControl/README.md

 ```

 ## Local Configuration
-These steps are necessary only when you don't run the QCG or the CCDB on `localhost`.

 In order to customise the QCG you can edit the following configuration file: `$QCG_ROOT/node_modules/@aliceo2/qc/config.js`

 #### HTTP